Cabaret Warsaw: Yiddish and Polish Hits of the 1930s

 World music band Mappamundi has researched and recorded a repertoire of cabaret music, popular songs from Poland, specifically as performed in Warsaw night clubs, theaters and kleynkunst venues, between the World Wars.
 Half the songs are in Yiddish, half are in Polish; all were written by Jews.

-The program can be from an hour to two hours in length.
-The recording was funded by a Collaboration Development Grant from Duke University.
+Our programs can be from an hour to two hours in length.
+Our first recording was funded by a Collaboration Development Grant from Duke University.
 Here are a couple of the tracks:

 "Got out of bed on the wrong side